 If there’s one thing we don’t like about the Osmo Pocket (and, to be fair, all small cameras) it’s its battery life... or lack of.
 With a built-in battery rated at just 875mAh battery, the Osmo Pocket can only be used for around one hour before it runs out of juice.
 That’s for 4K video – though for full HD it only lasts two hours.

 Cue this charging case, which packs a sizeable 1,500mAh punch that’s good for a full recharge with some left over.
 You can keep filming while it recharges, and as a bonus its insides can store two microSD cards, four ND filters and a couple of smartphone adapters.

-How do you shoot hands-free with the Osmo Pocket?
+How do you shoot hands-free with the Osmo Pocket or Pocket 2?
 Or make use of its intriguing built-in ‘motion time-lapse’ feature?
 You invest in an official Accessory Mount, that’s how.
 For any kind of camera not to have a built-in 1/4-inch tripod thread is disappointing, but that’s the case here.
 This official accessory mount fixes to the Osmo Pocket and allows it to attach to tripods, helmets, bike handlebars and, yes, selfie sticks.

 If you’re serious about videography, it’s surely an essential add-on, though it’s the kind of basic functionality that should have been baked into the Osmo Pocket.
 It’s one of four products in the official DJI Osmo Pocket Expansion Kit.